This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get all vehicle positions

-const vehicles = gtfs.getVehiclePositions();
+const vehicles = await gtfs.getVehiclePositions();

 // Filter by route

-const routeVehicles = gtfs.getVehiclePositions({
+const routeVehicles = await gtfs.getVehiclePositions({

 routeId: 'ROUTE_1'